Reachability Oracles for Directed Transmission Graphs: Reachability Oracles for 2-dimensional Transmission Graphs

-\paragraph*{Putting it together.} To prove Lemma~\ref{lem:planarization}, we first construct the sparse subgraph $H$ as in Lemma~\ref{lem:pruning} in time $O(n \log n)$.
+\paragraph*{Putting it together.} Let $G$ be a transmission graph of a set $P$ of points, given by the point set $P$ and the associated radii.
+To prove Lemma~\ref{lem:planarization}, we first construct the sparse subgraph $H$ of $G$ as in Lemma~\ref{lem:pruning} in time $O(n \log n)$.
 Then we iteratively resolve the crossings in $H$ to obtain $\widetilde{H}$.
 Since $H$ has $O(n)$ crossings that can be found in $O(n)$ time, this takes $O(n)$ time.